yousufatef/extremeSolution_Assessment/README.md

 # GitHub Users App

-This is a simple React + TypeScript web app that shows a list of GitHub users.
+This is a simple React web app that shows a list of GitHub users.
 It includes infinite scrolling, search, favorites, and routing — all built with clean design using Tailwind CSS.

 ---